 5. Universal Studios Hollywood

 If you’re a Harry Potter fan and want to add some additional heart racing into your weekend in Los Angeles – Universal Studios Hollywood is a great place to go.
-Unfortunately, I visited before the The Wizarding World of Harry Potter was opened.
+Unfortunately, I visited it before The Wizarding World of Harry Potter was opened.
 Although from my Orlando trip, I could say that so far, it´s been one of the coolest theme-park experiences in my life.
 Plus, now I have kids – I feel we won’t escape The Universal on our next visit anyway.

 6. Santa Monica Pier & Boutiques

 The iconic Santa Monica Pier will be your ultimate dejavú experience.
 I feel like most of the movies set in Los Angeles definitely make this place one of their filming locations.
-Besides, Pacific Park, located on the world famous Santa Monica Pier, is one of the best things to do in LA with kids.
+Besides, Pacific Park, located on the world-famous Santa Monica Pier, is one of the best things to do in LA with kids.
 It is a great family place to enjoy some rides, midway games and the first solar-powered Ferris wheel.

-Also check Third Street Promenade for some cool restaurants and trendy boutiques.
+Also, check Third Street Promenade for some cool restaurants and trendy boutiques.
 And if you crave for more shopping – head to The Santa Monica Place, a contemporary open-air mall.

 I really liked the Santa Monica neighborhood: wish we had more time to explore the surroundings.

 Malibu has one of the most beautiful coastal stretches in California.
 It´s also an epic place for watching sunsets.
 That´s the only place I was suggested by local friends that we didn’t get to visit at the end.
 Mostly due to the fact that we ended up wasting a whole day on the touristy LA (despite all the warnings).